Download eBooks & Wiring Diagrams (FREE)

 4. Water Outlet: Where water exits to the water pump, faucet, and/or shower.
 (Bottom right)

-In the below diagram, we show you how to setup the fixed tank for all ports EXCEPT the water outlet.
+In the diagram below, we show you how to set up the fixed tank for all ports EXCEPT the water outlet.
 One thing to pay attention to in the diagram is that we provide two options to fill the water tank.
-It is up to you to decide which of the two options is best suited for you.
+It is up to you to decide which of the two options best suits you.

-1. Fill Tube: Connect standard hose to fill tube and insert front tip into tank.
-Note: Water inlet port must be easily accessible.
+1. Fill Tube: Connect a standard hose to fill the tube and insert the front tip into the tank.
+Note: The water inlet port must be easily accessible.

-2. Water Inlet Dish: Connect standard hose to water inlet dish, which is installed on the outside wall of the vehicle.
-Backside of dish is connected to tank’s water inlet port.
+2. Water Inlet Dish: Connect a standard hose to the water inlet dish, which is installed on the outside wall of the vehicle.
+The backside of the dish is connected to the tank’s water inlet port.

 Connecting various plumbing components to a fixed water tank